elvis972602/Kemono-scraper/README.md

 A simple downloader to  download images from kemono.party

 ## Note about DDoS-Guard Issue
-The version before v0.0.4 will blocked by DDoS-Guard, please upgrade to the latest release.
+The version before v0.0.4 will be blocked by DDoS-Guard, please upgrade to the latest release.

 ## Flag Option